Misalliance (play): Plot

 An additional uninvited guest arrives in the form of Gunner.
 He is a cashier who is very unhappy with his lot in life.
 He blames the wealthy class for the plight of the ordinary worker, and he blames John Tarleton in particular for a romantic dalliance that he once had with Gunner's mother.
 Gunner arrives with intent to kill Tarleton but hides inside a piece of furniture.
 From this position, he becomes wise to Hypatia's pursuit of Percival.
 And when he emerges, he learns that there was no romantic liaison between his mother and Tarleton but that his mother was actually the premarital best friend of Mrs. Tarleton.
 His character introduces the themes of socialism to the play as well as questions the conventional views on marriage and social order.

 Altogether there are eight marriage proposals offered for consideration in the course of one summer afternoon.
 The question of whether any one of these combinations of marriage might be an auspicious alliance, or a misalliance, prompts one of the prospective husbands to utter the famous Shavian speculation:

 If marriages were made by putting all the men's names into one sack and the women's names into another, and having them taken out by a blindfolded child-like lottery number, there would be just as high a percentage of happy marriages as we have now.

-Part of Shaw's premise is in the irony that men spend so much energy courting a woman who will be obedient and subservient to them when what they really desire is a strong woman who will be their equal.
-Shaw's idea of such an "ideal woman", one present throughout his works, is embodied in this case by the character of Lina Szczepanowska.
-She is a death-defying Polish acrobat who accompanies Percival on his flight and subsequently becomes the object of affection for Summerhays, Tarleton, Bentley, and Johnny.
-The affirmation of her role as Shaw's archetypical ideal woman is her speech (the longest by far in the work) in which she rejects Johnny's offer of marriage in favor of retaining her independence—financially, intellectually, and physically.
+Lina subsequently becomes the object of affection for Summerhays, Tarleton, Bentley, and Johnny.
+The affirmation of her role is her speech in which she rejects Johnny's offer of marriage in favor of retaining her independence, financially, intellectually, and physically.
 She takes Bentley, who finds a shaky new courage, up into the air with her at the conclusion of the play.